slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Play on people’s need to believe to create a cult-like following.' -- Robert Greene (27th law of power)*

 <!--
+“Don’t follow your mentors; follow your mentors’ mentors.” -- DAVID LEACH

+the way of man is the way of the gang

+Actually, the last time I saw my uncle, I asked how he could be generous, and yet not be taken advantage of or stuck with horrible people.
+He said that what he'd learned to do was to condition whatever help he was offering on the person taking some tiny step first.
+Often, it was as simple as "make up a budget for you and your wife to go on a three day getaway, send it to me, and I'll write you a check."
+He said that almost everyone who was just in it for the handouts couldn't be bothered.
+My uncle also mixed a lot of his giving with encouraging young people's talents.
+He'd hire students who were excited in X, to do X for him in some way.
+He hired students to take photos, make music, decorate houses, build apps, archive things, paint, and who knows what else.
+He even hired a student to make memes.
+This way the students not only got money, but grew in their skills and were excited that someone wanted their work.
+There were, of course, some rude and uncaring people in his life.
+But those people didn't want to spend time with him so there was never really a conflict there.

+Really great people make you feel that you too can be great. — Mark Twain

+One of the reasons why I think your uncle's gestures made such a big impact is that he made gestures that rewarded good things AND he wasn't a relative to many of the people he interacted with.

+“He that gives should never remember and he that receives should never forget.”

+Everyone has investment advice.
+Health advice (no “gluten!”).
+Money advice (“401ks!”), Education advice (“Harvard!”).
+Career advice (“Wall Street!”), etc.
+They are only telling you their dreams.

+things i say to my children: ask good questions today In future you’ll be able to know anything you want, anytime you want.
+So the quality of the questions you learn to ask will be more important than memorized knowledge.

+But that's the point of this whole post: If you can't justify being nice for the sake of others, at least be nice for the sake of yourself.
+It'll work out well for others. some people are takers and lack the reflex to give.

+have your corner man to indicate your blindspots

+“When you teach, you do something useful.
+When you do research, most days you don’t.”

 If you are giving back, it’s because you’ve taken too much. -- Ricardo Semler

 mix with guerrilla thinking